jlord/commonscale/2012-07-10-STREETSYSTEMS.md

 # STREET SYSTEMS

-The illustration above imagines you are at home and want to get to dinner at a lovely establishment in your nearby.
-How does the street layout affect your (yellow) paths to dinner?
+*The illustration above imagines you are at home and want to get to dinner at a lovely establishment in your nearby.
+How does the street layout affect your (yellow) paths to dinner?*

 A street system is the pattern in which a city’s streets are laid out.
 This pattern can have a big effect on how it feels to move around in a city.

-Two types are discuessed here: grid system, in which streets are laid out in regular (grid) pattern (excetpions here and there allowed); and an artery system, often found in suburbs, in which many roads branch off of one main road.
+Two types are discuessed here: **grid system**, in which streets are laid out in regular (grid) pattern (excetpions here and there allowed); and an **artery system**, often found in suburbs, in which many roads branch off of one main road.

 Grid systems work well in cities for many reasons.